HMS Chiddingfold (M37): Operational history

 In January 2012, Chiddingfold began a year-long mid-life upgrade project, including the replacement of her engines, gearboxes, propellers and an upgraded thruster system; she was the first vessel of her class to undergo the refurbishment.

 In June 2014, Chiddingfold sailed in company with HMS Penzance for a three-year deployment in the Persian Gulf.
 She returned to the UK in 2017 after being relieved by sister HMS Ledbury.

-The long-term deployment to the Gulf was renewed again in mid-2020 when Chiddingfold returned to the region, again in company with Penzance, to operate as part of 9 Mine Countermeasures Squadron from HMS Jufair in Bahrain.
+The long-term deployment to the Persian Gulf was renewed again in mid-2020 when Chiddingfold returned to the region, again in company with Penzance, to operate as part of 9 Mine Countermeasures Squadron from HMS Jufair in Bahrain.
 In this role, crews for Chiddingfold rotate every four months.

+On 19 January 2024, the ship was involved in an incident in Bahrain where it collided with HMS Bangor.
+It had previously been involved in a similar collision with HMS Penzance in 2021, also off the coast of Bahrain.
+HMS Chiddingfold was reported back in service in May 2024.
+In early 2025, the ship was returned to the U.K. on a heavy-lift vessel.
+She required docking and recertification given that her last refit was completed in February 2019.

 Affiliations

 Chiddingfold has a connection with the village of Chiddingfold, and every year they have a stall at the Chiddingfold fete.
-HMS Chiddingfold is also affiliated with the Worshipful Company of Pattenmakers, one of the City of London's Livery Companies.
+HMS Chiddingfold is also affiliated with the Worshipful Company of Pattenmakers, one of the City of London's Livery Companies and T.S.
+Lochinvar, a unit of the Sea & Royal Marine Cadets based in South Queensferry, Scotland.